hojjatjokar/YDKJS-Review/this-and-object-prototypes/chapter3/Questions.md

 67. ### What's object consonant? and what can or can't happen to obejct property?

-By combining writable:false and configurable:false, you can essentially create a constant (cannot be changed, redefined or deleted) as an object property
+By combining `writable:false` and `configurable:false`, you can essentially create a constant (cannot be changed, redefined or deleted) as an object property

 68. ### If you want to prevent an object from having new properties ?

-Object.preventExtensions
+`Object.preventExtensions`

 69. ### `Object.preventExtensions`?